Adams Stirling PLC

 Charging Fees for Records

 Format of Files.
 Compliance with the statute can best be accomplished by burning the files to be produced to a non-rewritable CD or DVD.
 Although the file, regardless of format, could still be copied and the copy manipulated, the files burned to the disk could not, thus preserving the integrity of the production.
-Emailing a .pdf or other editable format may not be fully compliant with the statute because the actual file produced could be manipulated.
+Emailing a .pdf or other editable format may not fully comply with the statute because the actual file produced could be manipulated.
 Unsecured .pdf files and files in other formats can be edited by legitimate, commonly available software.
 Even secured .pdf files can have their security removed by unscrupulous websites.
 However, a court could find that a good faith attempt at compliance could be met by transmitting either a password-protected secure .pdf, or by producing an image file of the document, such as a .tif format, converted from a .pdf file.

 Reasonable Fee.
 The association may charge a reasonable fee for this service based on the association's actual cost to procure, redact, prepare, and reproduce the requested items.
 (Civ.
 Code § 4530(b).)